joshgerdes/jekyll-uno/azure-nat-gateway.md

 _Note: Each VM has RDP opened to allow inbound traffic from my network using the Public IP, and a NAT rule allowing RDP traffic on the Load Balancer.
 There is no point-to-site or site-to-site VPN, RDP connections are directly over the internet to Australia East, from New Zealand._

+I had connectivity to all 3 VMs at the same time.

 ![NAT Gateway - Test](/uploads/natgw_test.png "NAT Gateway - Test")

 Once the resources were created, I then connected to each machine using RDP/SSH on their Public IP address and tested: